Trust Me

 RBB/ARTEDistributorCountry: GermanyRights: Video on Demand, Paid TV

 As a longtime friend of my two protagonists, I move freely and impartially in their personal environment.
-For a long time, I have therefore observed with great interest how the relationship of the two presents itself and, above all, how it develops.
-Curiously questioning, I was suddenly confronted in winter 2018 with the changed situation that had resulted from Sebastian's expression of desire.
-From the intense conversations about values, certainties, hopes and fears on the part of the two sprang my desire to document this exchange and this development as such and to make a film about the traditions, concepts, problems and possibilities of couple relationships in today's world.
+I observed with great interest how the relationship of the two both appeared and developed over time.
+In the winter 2018, I was suddenly confronted with their changed situation that had resulted from Sebastian's expression of desire.
+From intense conversations with them about their values, certainties, hopes and fears sprang my desire to document their changing relationship and to make a film about the cultural traditions, concepts, problems - and possibilities - of any couple‘s relationship in today's world.

 Presenting one's own circumstances to a more or less large public is no longer anything fundamentally special at a time when people are constantly presenting themselves via social media.
 The walls that protected the private sphere not long ago, behind which people hid problems and flaws, are becoming increasingly transparent.
 But self-portrayal usually takes place in a controlled form.
-The respective actor himself determines how he is seen from the outside and does not necessarily show himself in his authentic form.
-Alicja and Sebastian, on the other hand, do not play, but simply leave the door open a crack whenever they are ready to share.
+The actor himself determines how he or she is seen from the outside and does not necessarily show himself or herself in an authentic way.
+By contrast, Alicja and Sebastian simply ‘leave the door ajar’ whenever they are ready to share.
 Just as in their relationship itself, creating this film is about

 openness and truthfulness.
-This openness and truthfulness surprises me again and again, and the same applies to most of the people who have been confronted with their story so far.
+This surprised me again and again, and the same applies to most of the people who have been confronted with their story so far.

+Thousands of couples every day look for fulfillment in other ways.
 About half of European adults cheat in their relationship.
 Infidelity is the most common reason for divorce.
 Jealousy is the main cause of fatal acts of violence in Western countries.
-More than half of the husbands and wives admit that they do not find their sexual desires fulfilled with their partner.
-The classic normality in relationships is: lie, cheat, hurt, break up.
+More than half of husbands and wives admit that they do not find their sexual desires fulfilled with their partner.
+The default mode in married relationships is lie, cheat, hurt, break up.

-One of the ways is to open up oneself to a whole new extent.
+An alternative is to open oneself up to a whole new extent.
 This often includes the disclosure of intimate longings and desires.
-However, a disclosure of such desires usually entails a discussion of the possibilities of their fulfillment.
+A disclosure of such desires, however, usually entails a discussion of the possibilities of their fulfilment.
 The basic concept of my protagonists' relationship is the unadorned.

-The film shows people disclosure of all thoughts.
+The film shows presents the disclosure of all such thoughts.
 My film is intended to make this disclosure and the resulting consequences tangible for the viewer.
-The idea is that the viewer experiences and feels what happens when even the last questions are asked and answered as openly as possible.
+The idea is that the viewer should experience and feel what happens when even the ultimate questions are asked and answered as openly as possible.

-The prurience with which the topic of opening a partnership is treated in the superficial public discussion obscures the difficult and certainly in most cases painful process of starting a culture of sharing in relationships.
-It is precisely this process that I would like to confront the viewer with.
+The prurience with which the topic of opening a partnership is treated in a superficial public discussion obscures the difficult and, certainly in most cases, painful process of starting a new culture of sharing in relationships.
+It is precisely with this process that I wish to confront the viewer.

-What does it mean to have a long-term stable relationship in a world where everything we desire seems to be readily available?
-In which we have access to hundreds of potential new partners?
-In which, if things are no longer going well in the existing relationship, we can even select and contact someone at any time with the help of our smartphones?
+What does it mean to have a long-term stable relationship in a world where everything we desire seems to be readily available and in which we have access to hundreds of potential new partners?
+In which, if things are no longer going well in the existing relationship, we can select and contact someone new at any time with the help of our smartphones?

 We are observing a new social phenomenon: the search for new rules and perhaps also for a new morality.
 This is not, however, how we are brought up and prepared for life in Poland.
 Every fairy tale about a princess, romantic movies and relationships that surround us, reinforce a belief that happiness in love is a one-to-one arrangement.
 Our grandmothers, aunts and mothers teach us partnership in this way.
-Church und society forbid other solutions.
-Is it possible to cut off these roots and program yourself for an alternative approach?
-If so, what is the cost of this transformation and what remains of the bond of love after we destroy the foundations we know?
+Church and society forbid other solutions.
+Is it possible to cast off these roots and program yourself for an alternative approach?
+If so, what is the human cost of this transformation and what remains of the bonds of love after we destroy the foundations we know?

-Alicja and Sebastian experience a crisis at a point where many of us have been in a relationship.
+Alicja and Sebastian experience a crisis at a point familiar to many in their own relationship.
 The point where cracks appear on a formerly smooth surface, where questions are asked to which there are no easy answers.
 We don't know where the protagonists will lead us.
-Alicja and Sebastian begin a new chapter in their lives as a couple, leaving the door open for us to see the most personal, hidden nooks and crannies of their characters.
-Anything can happen, just like any other relationship at any time.
+Alicja and Sebastian begin a new chapter in their lives as a couple, leaving the door open for us to see the most personal, hidden aspects of their characters.
+Anything can happen, just like in any other relationship at any time.